geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 We're in 2024 (unless you're reading this in 2025, or 2026, or... well, you get the idea), and let's be honest, Teams or IRC are outdated.
 Plus, you can't even use the hashtag #GISchat there, you can't meet fellow GIS enthusiasts and you definitely can't win Geotribu stickers :wink:...
 Honestly, it's time for something new.

-Introducing a new way to chat directly in QGIS: `QTribu chat`, a feature that lets you communicate with your peers within the best desktop GIS software around.
+Introducing a new way to chat directly in QGIS: `QChat`, a feature that lets you communicate with your peers within the best desktop GIS software around.
 The question is: why?
 And the answer: why not?

 <!-- more -->